helloflask/bootstrap-flask/docs/macros.rst

     :param color: The color of icon, follow the context with ``currentColor`` if not set.
 Accept values are Bootstrap style name
                 (one of ``['primary', 'secondary', 'success', 'danger', 'warning', 'info', 'light', 'dark', 'muted']``) or any valid color string (e.g. ``'red'``, ``'#ddd'`` or ``'(250, 250, 250)'``), default to use configuration ``BOOTSTRAP_ICON_COLOR`` (default value is ``None``).
+    :param title: The title of the icon for accessibility support.
+    :param desc: The description of the icon for accessibility support.